codejsha/algorithm-examples/README.md

 - Intersection of two sorted arrays (`IntersectTwoSortedArray`), EPI#13.1: [c++](cpp-algorithm/src/sort) | Compute the intersection of two sorted array.
 The input arrays may have duplicate entries, but the output should be free of duplicates.
 - Merge intervals (`MergeIntervals`), EPI#13.7, LeetCode#merge-intervals: [c++](cpp-algorithm/src/sort) | Given a collection of intervals, merge all overlapping intervals.
 - Merge two sorted arrays (`MergeTwoSortedArray`), EPI#13.2, LeetCode#merge-sorted-array: [c++](cpp-algorithm/src/sort) | Merge two sorted array.
 Merge the second array into the first array.
+- Partitioning and sorting an array with many repeated entries (`GroupByAge`), EPI#13.9: [java](java-algorithm/src/main/java/com/example/algorithm/sort) | Given an array of objects with an age field, reorder the array so that objects of equal age appear together.
+They should be sorted in ascending order of age, and the order of objects with the same age is not important.
 - Remove first-name duplicates (`EliminateFirstNameDuplicate`), EPI#13.4: [c++](cpp-algorithm/src/sort) | Given an array of names, remove the duplicates of the first name.
 - Union of intervals (`UnionOfIntervals`), EPI#13.8: [c++](cpp-algorithm/src/sort) | Given a set of intervals, compute their union.